wyvette0542/ECE497/hw06/README.md

 Etch-A-Sketch

 It allows the player to put 4 arguments when running the game.
 The first argument is the width of the line which player desires and the rest 3 arguments are the RGB numbers the player wants.
 All input arguments are optional and the default width is 1 and color is black (r = 0, g = 0, b = 0).
-Then the game will draw lines with the width and color chosen from the player.
+Then the game will draw lines with the width and color chosen by the player.